twolf789/python-devops/README.md

 Build out Python project scaffold:

 * Makefile - it keeps track of very complex things, so that we would be able to reproduce them at will.
+(Use `make install` to install the modules that are written in 'requirements.txt').

 * requirements.txt
 * test_library.py
 * python_library.py